Floor Plan-Guided Visual Navigation Incorporating Depth and Directional Cues: Introduction

 Indoor visual navigation has long been a prominent topic in embodied AI research, fostering a wide range of downstream applications, including emergency rescue, assistive robotics, and autonomous exploration.
 At its core, the task requires agents to navigate through diverse, previously unseen environments toward specified goals using visual observations.
 These observations, often in the form of RGB or RGB-D images, provide only limited egocentric views of the environment, thereby constraining the agent's ability to plan globally optimal and efficient paths.

 To address this limitation, recent work \cite{li2021cognitive, ewe2024spatial, li2024flona, setalaphruk2003robot, ericson2024beyond} has increasingly explored integrating prior floor plans with visual inputs.
-Floor plans constitute a valuable and widely available source of global spatial knowledge, providing high-level semantic and geometric layouts that remain invariant to dynamic changes such as human activity, temporary obstacles, or furniture rearrangement.
-This makes them well-suited as priors for supporting localization and navigation in unfamiliar environments.
-Despite their promise, existing methods still face two key challenges in fully utilizing the structural cues provided by floor plans to guide navigation effectively.
+Floor plans constitute a valuable and widely available source of global spatial knowledge, providing high-level semantic and geometric layouts that remain invariant to dynamic changes such as temporary obstacles or furniture rearrangement.
+This inherent stability makes them well-suited as priors for supporting navigation in unseen environments.

-First, due to the inherent modality inconsistency between RGB observations and floor plans, effectively leveraging complementary clues from these two sources to provide local obstacle avoidance and global path planning guidance remains challenging.
+However, effectively integrating these two data sources for both local obstacle avoidance and global path planning remains challenging.
+The main bottleneck is the inherent mismatch between them: (1) a difference in the way spatial information is represented in egocentric observations versus abstract top-down architectural plans, and (2) a content gap, where objects (e.g., furniture) present in observations are missing from the static floor plan.
 While prior approaches bypass this challenge by establishing extra topological or semantic maps, combining them with perceptions from LiDAR \cite{ewe2024spatial, li2021cognitive} and inertial measurement units \cite{goswami2024floor}, they also introduce increased system costs.
-FloDiff \cite{li2024flona} directly fuses latent features from floor plans and visual observations using transformer-based encoders, and performs end-to-end navigation within a diffusion policy framework.
-However, this straightforward fusion approach suffers from low data utilization efficiency and fails to exploit the critical geometric clues inherent in the inputs effectively.

-Second, prior work \cite{li2021cognitive, li2024flona} has shown that the accuracy of agent localization on the floor plan significantly affects navigation performance.
-Meanwhile, the spatial geometry misalignment between visual observations and floor plans makes achieving precise localization particularly challenging.
-Existing studies \cite{chen2024f3loc, boniardi2019robot, howard2021lalaloc} tackle this challenge by matching geometric features from visual observations with boundary features of floor plans.
-However, these methods often struggle in environments with complex furniture arrangements or repetitive layouts, leading to inaccurate localization.
+Li et al. \cite{li2024flona} employ a unified image encoder to extract latent features from both floor plans and visual observations, followed by transformer-based fusion for action prediction.
+This method achieves only a superficial and ineffective fusion.
+By processing the floor plan as a mere image, it squanders the inherent, explicit representation of global connectivity that is the defining feature of a human-abstracted topological map.